Bar Kappara: Biography

-Conflict with Judah haNasi
+Conflict with Judah ha-Nasi

-Bar Kappara and R' Judah haNasi seem to have been opposites in personality, with Judah haNasi's princely grandeur contrasting with Bar Kappara's poetic abandon and vivacious attitude.
-Perhaps as a result, the two are recorded as coming in conflict in various ways.
-Judah initially refused to invite Bar Kappara to the wedding of Judah's son Shimon, and after Judah changed his mind, Bar Kappara went on to mock Judah at the wedding.
-According to another source, Bar Kappara took revenge in a different manner: At the feast which Judah subsequently gave in Bar Kappara's honor, the latter told a vast number of fox fables (300, it is reported) and the guests left the food untouched in order to listen to him.
+Bar Kappara and Judah ha-Nasi seem to have been opposites in personality, with Judah haNasi's princely grandeur contrasting with Bar Kappara's poetic abandon and vivacious attitude.
+Perhaps as a result, the two are recorded as coming into conflict in various ways.
+Judah initially refused to invite Bar Kappara to the wedding of Simeon bar Judah ha-Nasi, and after Judah changed his mind, Bar Kappara went on to mock Judah at the wedding.
+According to another source, Bar Kappara took revenge differently: at the feast which Judah subsequently gave in Bar Kappara's honor, the latter told a vast number of fox fables (300, it is reported) and the guests left the food untouched to listen to him.

-On another occasion, Bar Kappara belittled Judah in the presence of Judah's son Simon.
+On another occasion, Bar Kappara belittled Judah via riddle in the presence of Judah's son Simon.
 Judah, upon hearing of this from his son, informed Bar Kappara of his firm resolve never to grant him ordination.
-The Jerusalem Talmud tells a slightly different version of this story, where Bar Kappara prompted Judah's ignorant son-in-law Ben Elasah to ask Judah the following riddle:
+The Jerusalem Talmud tells a slightly different version of this story.

-"High from Heaven her eye looks down; Constant strife excites her frown; Winged beings shun her sight; She puts youth to instant flight; The aged, too, her aspect scout; Oh! oh! the fugitive cries out.
-And by her snares whoever is lured, Shall never more from sin be cured!"

-When Judah turned round after hearing the riddle, he discovered Bar Kappara smiling, and exclaimed: "I do not recognize you, old one!" (meaning also, "I do not recognize you as an elder, a sage!").
-Bar Kappara understood from this that he would never receive ordination.

-What the riddle really signifies is not known, despite many attempts to explain it.
+What Simeon's riddle signifies is unknown despite many attempts to explain it.
 The most probable view is Abraham Krochmal's, that Bar Kappara intended it as a criticism of Judah's unrelenting severity toward young and old.
 The verse is notable as an example of Hebrew poetry in Talmudic times; its few lines may be the sole testimony to the activity of the Jews of that time in secular poetry.
-Its language is classic, but not slavishly so; forceful and pure, yet easy and flowing.
-Curiously, the one other preserved example of Bar Kappara's poetry is the eloquent words in which he proclaimed Judah haNasi's death to the assembled people of Sepphoris: "Brethren of the house of Jedaiah [an epithet of the inhabitants of Sepphoris], listen to me!
+Its language is classic but not slavishly so; forceful and pure, yet easy and flowing.
+Curiously, the one other preserved example of Bar Kappara's poetry is the eloquent words in which he proclaimed Judah ha-Nasi's death to the assembled people of Sepphoris: "Brethren of the house of Jedaiah [an epithet of the inhabitants of Sepphoris], listen to me!
 Mortals and angels have long been wrestling for the possession of the holy tablets of the Law; the angels have conquered.
 They have captured the tablets".
 Bar Kappara's presence in Sepphoris suggests that, despite Judah's attitude toward him, he appreciated his great obligations to his teacher; and that his grief for Judah's death was sincere.